 One aspect of Swift that you'll quickly come to appreciate is how to declare mutable collections.
 The above code snippet, for example, declares three mutable arrays.
 A mutable array is defined by using the

 let keyword instead.
-Swift aims to be intuitive and easy to use, and Swift's implementation of mutability is a perfect example of this goal.
+Swift aims to be intuitive and easy to use, and its implementation of mutability is a perfect example of that goal.

 Getting and Setting Values

 To access the values stored in an array, we use the same subscript syntax as in Objective-C. In the following example, we ask

 array3 for its second element, the string

 1 is as simple as assigning a new value using the same subscript syntax.
 In the following example, we replace

 This is only possible because the array is mutable, that is, we used the